Life Sketch

 In addition to his full-time missionary calling, Peery served as a counselor in the Palo Alto Ward bishopric, president of the Palo Alto Stake high priests quorum, and a member of the stake high council.
 “Peery was one of those pleasant, happy, upbeat individuals who you would always like to be around, be on a committee with, or have serve as a counselor,” recalls Elder Haight.

-Peery also had the capacity to serve the church in a unique way.
+Peery also had the capacity to serve the Church in a unique way.
 With his ability to spot valuable property and his negotiation skills, Peery was instrumental in helping leaders obtain locations for future church buildings.

 When Elder Haight was Palo Alto stake president, he called Peery to serve on the high council because of his “ability to negotiate and find property.”
-With ten wards in one stake and a rapidly expanding membership, local church leaders were grateful Peery was around to help accommodate the growth.
+With 10 wards in one stake and a rapidly expanding membership, local church leaders were grateful Peery was around to help accommodate the growth.
 “We always had Peery, who could see where they were beginning to take down fruit trees and build homes and say, ‘Eventually we ought to have a church here,’” added Elder Haight.

 Community